groupon/gofer/README.md

 The design is meant to enforce a certain level of consistency in how the clients are configured and instrumented.

 Use in browsers might require a `fetch` polyfill.

+If you used `gofer` 2.x before, you might want to read about [all the changes in 3.x](/BREAKING-v3.md).

 **[API docs](/API.md)** •
 **[Walkthrough](#walkthrough)**